-Jon Prevo enters his eighth season as head women's basketball coach at Rose-Hulman Institute of Technology in his 20th season on the college's coaching staff.
+Jon Prevo enters his ninth season as head women's basketball coach at Rose-Hulman Institute of Technology and his 21st year on the college's coaching staff.

-Prevo has led the women's basketball squad to five Heartland Collegiate Athletic Conference Tournament appearances in his seven seasons as head coach.
+Prevo has led the women's basketball squad to six Heartland Collegiate Athletic Conference Tournament appearances in his eight seasons as head coach.
 His 2006-07 squad earned a school record 21 victories and placed second in the league standings.

-Prevo will complete his 20th basketball season at Rose-Hulman this winter, after previously serving as the men's basketball assistant coach for 12 years.
+Prevo completed his 20th basketball season at Rose-Hulman last winter, after previously serving as the men's basketball assistant coach for 12 years.
 The Engineer men's team had a record of 184-128 in 12 seasons under the work of head coach Jim Shaw and Prevo.

 Prevo became the fifth head women's basketball coach at Rose-Hulman.
 As associate athletic director for the past seven years, Prevo serves as the athletic department compliance officer and chairman of the college's Athletic Hall of Fame Committee.

 In 2006-07, Rose-Hulman achieved 19 total school records, highlighted by the most wins and best women's basketball conference finish in a season in school history.
 Individually, Rose-Hulman players earned a pair of all-region awards and two first-team all-conference honors.

 Prevo, a member of the Women's Basketball Coaches Association, came to Rose-Hulman with Shaw after serving as an assistant men's basketball coach at Indiana State University during the 1993-94 season.
 He previously served as assistant basketball coach at the U.S. Military Academy in West Point, N.Y., from 1991-93 and was an assistant at the University of Evansville from 1989-91.